Immigration (New Zealand)

 Te Ara is an excellent starting point for finding information on different cultures that have settled in Aotearoa New Zealand.
 The website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-The link on Origins and arrivals will lead to the History of immigration and immigration regulation — which is about rules and policies on immigration over the years.
+Look for the stories History of immigration and immigration regulation — which are about rules and policies on immigration over the years.

-The link on Peoples will take you to the history and statistics of different nationalities that have come to New Zealand, eg Fijians, English, Dutch and Chinese.
+Or from Topics choose Immigrant groups.
+Choose a group to find out about the history and statistics of different nationalities that have come to New Zealand, eg Fijians, English, Dutch and Chinese.

 NZ History is a great website for information about Aotearoa New Zealand.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.